saprykins/API_reading_pdf/readme.md

 ```

 ## Check code quality with Pylint

 To check if the style of code in files is pythonic you can use Pylint.
-To do that go to flaskr directory and type
+To do that stay in top-level directory "API_reading_pdf" and type
 ```
 $ pylint ./flaskr
 ```